Afrolumens Project home pageEnslavement

 County: Northumberland

-Occupation: Gaoler
+Occupation: Jailer

-Notes: As gaoler, Morrison had custody of the following persons, believed by him to be captured slaves.
+Notes: As jailer, Morrison had custody of the following persons, believed by him to be captured slaves.
 He offered a reward of one thousand dollars--a very high sum--for their capture and return.
 The four men broke jail on March 13, 1780, and Morrison offered the reward to anyone who "secures the above Negroes, in any jail within the United States."
 He also promised to reimburse for "all reasonable charges."
 As a final note, he added "They all pretend to be free Negroes."

 In his original ad, Morrison wrote: